Analysts confirm it: there will be a before and after COVID-19 crisis in the development and use of telemedicine.

 However, teleconsultation between the patient and the physician has its own limits as the patient usually does not have the tools and does not know how to perform simple clinical examinations.
 Some patients might be equipped with blood pressure monitors but their quality or their use by the patient is not always optimal.
 Moreover, the population with the most important medical needs – the elderly – are not necessarily familiar with new technologies, nor are they able to perform the necessary examinations for a consultation on themselves.

 Hence the need for teleconsultation assisted by a healthcare professional (also called accompanied teleconsultation): this is a consultation between a physician and their patient in the presence of third person: a healthcare professional.
 This may be a homecare nurse, a care giver in an elderly house, etc. The healthcare professional in contact with the patient acts as a link to the physician and can perform simple diagnostic tests, such as blood pressure or ECG measurements.
 This is called tele-diagnosis or telecare.

 MESI mTABLET system is ideal for telecare.
 Equipped with different wireless diagnostic modules, MESI mTABLET system can be taken anywhere by the healthcare professional.
 MESI mTABLET system was developed in cooperation with nurses and doctors to meet their specific needs.
 The result is a simple and optimized interface for everyday use in teleconsultation and tele-diagnostic.

-The healthcare professional in contact with the patient can thus perform tests such as resting ECG, blood pressure, saturation, ankle-brachial index measurement for PAD or wound-care assessment.
+The healthcare professional in contact with the patient can thus perform tests such as resting ECG, blood pressure, oxygen, saturation, ankle-brachial index measurement for PAD or wound-care assessment.
 The physician, based in a remote location, has access to quality measurements which he can base his diagnosis on and determine the best medical care.